Systematic Discovery of Runge-Kutta Methods through Algebraic Varieties: Evo-Runge-Kutta

 where $\{a_{i,j}\}$ and $\{w_i\}$ are the coefficients of the Butcher Tableau of an explicit Runge-Kutta method. $\mathbf{x}$ is a RKm of accuracy order $q$ (i.e. it lies in $EV_{q}^s$) if and only if it respects the following constrains:

 Moreover, we want that $\mathbf{x}$ minimizes the local errors:

-The impossibility of analytically computing the functions $\theta_{q,i}^s$ and the hardness of analyze it numerically gives us the motivation to use evolutionary algorithms to face this difficult global optimization problem (see \cite{goldberg:02}).
-Moreover, we produce a remarkable set of feasible solutions that could be used for different opti\-mization problems over the algebraic varieties $EV_{q}^s$ and $V_{q}^s$: for examples, minimizing the computational time or maximizing the convergence area $S_a$ for the implicit RKms.
+The impossibility of analytically computing the functions $\theta_{q,i}^s$ and the hardness of analyse it numerically gives us the motivation to use evolutionary algorithms to face this difficult global optimization problem (see \cite{goldberg:02}).
+Moreover, we produce a remarkable set of feasible solutions that could be used for different optimization problems over the algebraic varieties $EV_{q}^s$ and $V_{q}^s$: for examples, minimizing the computational time or maximizing the convergence area $S_a$ for the implicit RKms.

 Fixed the number of levels $s$ and the order of accuracy $q$ the feasible conditions for a RKm being of order $p$ are given by